RTEMS/rtems-deployment/README.md

 for all uses in project.
 Stable and controlled delivery can be achieved when combined with a host's package management system.

 ## Requirements

 - Please follow the RTEMS User Guide's Quick Start and Host section to get a properly configured host that can build RTEMS tools.

 - A copy of the RSB in source.
-It can be a released tar file for the cloned git repo.
+It can be a released tar file or a cloned git repo.

 ## Instructions